 - Woodcraft vise

 Plain Screw Vise

 Usually made from cast iron, these vises are finely machined for a high level of precision.
-They have a sliding motion and move along steel main screw which has buttress threads.
+They have a sliding motion and move along the steel main screw which has buttress threads.

 A quick-release vise does exactly what its name suggests.
 On completion of the job, you can swiftly release it by opening the split nut.
 Now, you release the jaws with a single twist of the lever, rather than the multiple turns that you need with most other types of vises.
 Therefore, this type of vise finds itself commonly used in bulk production jobs with repetitive operations.
 The action of the quick-release split nut greatly increases the speed of operation.

-A woodcraft vise is one that can be commonly found at home.
 Unlike woodwork vises which tend to be heavier, the woodcraft vise, being relatively lighter, is easier to manipulate and carry about.